How to Become a Zoologists and Wildlife Biologists in Missouri

 Obtain Missouri licensure or certification

 Missouri may require specific licensing or professional certification for zoologists and wildlife biologistss.
-Requirements vary by state — contact the Missouri Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Missouri Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Missouri

-Missouri employs 150 zoologists and wildlife biologists.
-The highest concentrations are in St. Louis.
+Missouri employs 120 zoologists and wildlife biologists.

 Zoologists and Wildlife Biologists salary range in Missouri